eriknyquist/app_timer/example_hw_models/polling/README.rst

 Build test_main.c example program, both Windows and Linux
 #########################################################

-This program creates hundreds of timers with different periods, runs them all for 80 minutes, and then prints out some collected metrics about their measured accuracy and behaviour.
+This program creates hundreds of timers with different periods, runs them all at once for 80 minutes, and then prints out some collected metrics about their measured accuracy and behaviour.

 #.
 Run make with the 'test' target: